 This course provides an overview of human resource law and applicable federal governance on employment law and analyzes discrimination regulation in employment from a legal, philosophical and historical perspective.
-Topics include the evaluation of current methods to help organizations proactively address issues raised by employment laws, sexual harassment, associated ethical dimensions and organization compliances.
+Topics include the evaluation of current methods to help organizations proactively address issues raised by employment laws, sexual harassment, ethical and associated dimensions organization compliances.
 Additional topics include the evaluation of organizational strategies for complying with laws regarding discrimination, creating an effective workplace, and strategies to mitigate risk in employment litigation.